Baggins5066/Botlivia-Blevitron/replit.md

 - **llm.py**: LLM integration for AI-powered responses and decision-making with memory retrieval
 - **utils.py**: Utility functions for logging and smart user mention handling with regex
 - **chromadb_storage.py**: Local vector database storage using ChromaDB with cosine similarity
-- **memory_search.py**: Semantic search using vector embeddings to find relevant past messages
+- **memory_search.py**: Semantic search using vector embeddings with author-based prioritization for style learning
-- **message_parser.py**: Parser for Discord export text files to extract clean message content
+- **message_parser.py**: Parser for Discord export text files to extract message content and author information
 - **embedding_pipeline.py**: Pipeline to generate embeddings and store them in ChromaDB
 - **migrate_postgres_to_chromadb.py**: One-time migration script from PostgreSQL to ChromaDB
 - **requirements.txt**: Python dependencies (discord.py, colorama, aiohttp, chromadb)